 Ok, let's change the subject.
 Tell me about you...
 Really?
 My that's so interesting!
 All right then, more about me.
 My other interests, aside from raising my family and being political, include distance running, Zen practice, and Web development.

 Running is about as natural a human activity as can be -- so we're told by modern research.
 The researchers don't need to tell us that children spontaneously run from place to place, and sometimes stage impromptu races to see who can run faster from here to that tree.
 We adult distance runners are a bit more methodical and formal about it, but I think the fundamental reason we run is essentially the same: it comes naturally, and we like it.
 Training and racing is a game we like to play, with the simple objective of running as fast as possible.

 There's probably an element of addictive defense in there too.
 Be that as it may, South Mountain Runners is our highly informal local club.
 Those of us who train seriously place high in our age/gender group when we race, or otherwise achieve our objectives.
 In my case, I don't expect to set any more PRs in road races -- that's behind me.
 But I still manage to sneak off with age group awards in your small and sometimes not-so-small 5K races, and I get immense satisfaction from running with my crew, be it on the roads or on the trails in our our lovely South Mountain Reservation.
-I've also had the pleasure of a couple of 50K trail races in 2015, most recently the Mountain Madness 50K.

 We South Mountain Runners welcome not just fanatics and rock stars, but anyone who shares our interest in running, regardless of speed.